Museums

 Squamish Lil'wat Cultural Centre

-museums & heritage sites, indigenous culture, art galleries, attractions, shopping
+indigenous culture, art galleries, attractions, museums & heritage sites, shopping

-museums & heritage sites, indigenous culture, art galleries, attractions, shopping
+indigenous culture, art galleries, attractions, museums & heritage sites, shopping

 The Squamish Lil'wat Cultural Centre is a three-story, 30,400-square foot award-winning cultural centre designed to blend the traditional Squamish Longhouse with the Lil'wat Istken.
-Cultural Ambassadors share their knowledge and stories with guests, augmenting the information shared throughout the centre's curated collection of artifacts and contemporary pieces.
+Cultural Ambassadors share their knowledge and stories with guests, on a guided tour, augmenting the information shared throughout the centre's curated collection of artifacts and contemporary pieces.
 Traditional drum songs are shared at the top of each hour.
 The facility is designed to evoke a traditional Squamish longhouse and a Lil'wat Istken (pit house) and is surrounded by dramatic mountain scenery.
 This thriving cultural centre shares meaningful experiences, educating all, and lifts their two distinct cultures.
+We occasionally close early for private events, for up-to-date hours slcc.ca/visit

 Vancouver Coast & Mountains